webmasterdevlin/spring-boot-superheroes/STEP_BY_STEP_DEVELOPMENT.md

 - full crud should be working
 - https://www.mockaroo.com to generate SQL queries

+## Unit and Integration Tests
+- setup application.properties for the unit and integration tests inside the src/test/resources folder
+- add javafaker in the pom.xml
+- start writing tests for services and for controllers

 ## Heroku
 - create a GitHub account
 - create a Heroku account